 The Saïd Business School at Oxford University was established in 1996 with a generous donation of £28m by Mr Wafic Rida Saïd.
 Further donations from Mr Saïd have contributed £15m towards the cost of an extension to the School, which opened in the autumn of 2012.
 To find out more about Saïd Business School visit its website at http://www.sbs.ox.ac.uk or watch the video overview.

 The Saïd Business School Foundation (SBSF) was established in 1998 to support the School in its pursuit of excellence.
 Its Strategic Development Fund (SDF) provides grants in support of initiatives that will have strategic value to the development of Saïd Business School, largely in the areas of research, faculty development, scholarships and institution-building.
 Over 50 Projects have been funded to date with an approximate value of over £7m.

-The long term objectives of the Foundation are:
+The long term objectives of the Foundation

-- to assist the School in its pursuit of excellence in research, teaching and relevance to business practitioners with a view to establishing and maintaining the School as the United Kingdom's top school, one of Europe's top two schools and one of the world's top ten schools;
+To assist the School in its pursuit of excellence in research, teaching and relevance to business practitioners with a view to establishing and maintaining the School as the United Kingdom's top school, one of Europe's top two schools and one of the world's top ten schools.

-- to assist the School to build a self-sustaining business model that supports excellence.
+To assist the School to build a self-sustaining business model that supports excellence.